aero31aero/blog-posts/zulip-begins.md

 # Zulip Summer of Code
 I would be interning at Zulip in the summers of 2017, and it has been pretty eventful already.
 So here's a brief of how I started contributing to Zulip and what I plan to work on.

+[Zulip](https://zulip.org) is a powerful open source group chat application, with dedicated API bindings, mobile applications as well as the primary web interface to make communicating with large communities easier.

 ## Finding Zulip
 It all began in October when my friend and WikiToLearn hacker [Srijan Agarwal](https://github.com/Srijancse) invited me to try contributing to a live editor for WikiToLearn.
 I had been trying unsuccessfully to get the developer environment for WikiToLearn up and running but failng to that for quite some time because of some dependency issues when I finally decided to give up on it.
 Also worth noting is that MediaWiki being a PHP application was a factor.
 I know people do serious work in PHP but I can't get myself to do that for some reason.